apache/asterixdb/asterix-doc/src/site/markdown/install.md

         $ echo "PATH=$JAVA_HOME/bin:$PATH" >> ~/.bash_profile (or ~/.bashrc)
         $ source ~/.bash_profile (or ~/.bashrc)

-We also need to ensure that $JAVA_HOME/bin is in the PATH. $JAVA_HOME/bin should be included in the PATH value.
-We need to change the  if $JAVA_HOME/bin is already in the PATH, we shall simply execute the following:

-        $ java

-If you get the following message, you need to alter the PATH variable in your ~/.bash_profile or ~/.bashrc (whichever you use).

-        -bash: java: command not found

 ## Section 1: Single-Machine ASTERIX installation ##
 We assume a user Joe with a home directory as /home/joe.
-Please note that on Mac, the home directory for user Joe would be /Users/joe.
+Please note that on a Mac, the home directory for user Joe would be /Users/joe.

 ### Configuring Environment ###
 Ensure that JAVA_HOME  variable is defined and points to the the java installation directory on your machine.
 To verify, execute the following.